supcik/academic-www/content/en/docs/get-started.md

 - **Posts**: blog posts or news
 - **Projects**: publish your portfolio or projects
 - **Online Courses**: share knowledge online
+- **Notes**: collaborate on content across notebooks, sections, and pages
 - **Software Documentation**: document your software projects
 - **Talks**: publish any talks which you are presenting
 - **Slides**: write slides very efficiently with Markdown, present them at your talk, and share them online